james-larsen/O365-email-attachment-processor/README.md

 }

 ```
-**Note: Multiple "delivery" keys shown for reference, but only one should be used per condition entry**
+**Note: Multiple "delivery" entries shown for reference, but only one should be used per condition entry**

 * ***name***:  Name for the condition being defined
 * ***pattern***